timlockridge/com200/Course Description.md

 ### Course Website

-The course website for this class can be found at [www.outsidethetext.com/arche](http://outsidethetext.com/arche).
+The course website for this class can be found at [TBA](TBA).
 You should get in the haabit of checking this regularly as I will post suggestions and thoughts about the readings here, as well as links to other things that might interest the class.
 The syllabus can be found here as well, and any changes to the syllabus will be posted here.
-If you forget the web address you can always find it from [www.outsidethetext.com](http://outsidethetext.com/) a much easier url to remember.
+If you forget the web address you can always find it from [TBA](TBA) a much easier url to remember.

 ### A Note on Technology